Reloca: Mexico Residency, Done For You

 The 30-day clock never stops

-From the moment you enter Mexico, you have exactly 30 calendar days to complete the Canje at an INM office.
-Miss it by even one day and you must leave, re-enter, and start over.
+From the day you enter Mexico, you have just 30 days to finish the process at a government immigration office (called INM).
+Miss it by one day and you must leave, come back, and start over.

 📋